Red Lentil Dahl Soup

 Red Lentil Dahl Soup is easy to make with a couple of unusual steps to complete this flavorful and satisfying soup.
-A great dinner or lunch that has so many great spices.
+It’s a great dinner or lunch that has so many great spices.

 Dahl, dhal, daal, dal – any way you spell it this is a wonderful standard dish in Indian cuisine.